MOVIE REVIEW: JAMES BOND – QUANTUM OF SOLACE

-The “reboot” of the James Bond franchise which began with “Casino Royale” continues with Daniel Craig in “Quantum of Solace.”
+The “reboot” of the James Bond franchise, which began with “Casino Royale,” continues with Daniel Craig in “Quantum of Solace.”
 But this movie has much more action and far less character interaction and development than the previous one.
 Was it exciting?
-Yes, there was more action, chase scenes, and explosions that we’ve seen in a long time.
+Yes, there was more action, chase scenes, and explosions than we’ve seen in a long time.
 You are shaken and stirred.
-The whiplash action and breakneck speed of editing makes it difficult to follow the action, let alone the plot.
-Here we see incredibly fast “cut shots” where we’re struck by the movement, but don’t get to see all the action.
-This is reminiscent of the disappointing editing in the second Bourne outing, The Bourne Supremacy where even the fight scenes were hard to follow as the camera was in too close and moved too quickly.
+The whiplash action and breakneck speed of editing make it difficult to follow the action, let alone the plot.
+Here we see incredibly fast “cut shots” where we’re struck by the movement but don’t get to see all the action.
+This is reminiscent of the disappointing editing in the second Bourne outing, The Bourne Supremacy, where even the fight scenes were hard to follow as the camera was in too close and moved too quickly.

 This outing is relatively humorless and romanceless, other than the requisite sacrificial lamb.
 It has a heightened sense of realism, with more palpable and disturbing violence.
 You’ll be reminded of the grittier parts of “Goldfinger”.

-The female lead, Ukranian model/actress Olga Kurylenko is muscular and opaque, paralleling Bond’s pain of losing loved ones.
-As we’ve seen so often during the Bond movie history, this is a “new kind” of Bond girl, one equal to Bond.
-But there have been earlier and better “new kinds” of Bond girls and Olga does not have the acting chops of someone like Royal Shakespearing Company actress Dame Diana Rigg, whom I met once in London after her incredible performance in (her Tony Award winning) Medea.
+The female lead, Ukrainian model/actress Olga Kurylenko is muscular and opaque, paralleling Bond’s pain of losing loved ones.
+As we’ve seen so often during Bond movie history, this is a “new kind” of Bond girl, one equal to Bond.
+But there have been earlier and better “new kinds” of Bond girls, and Olga does not have the acting chops of someone like Royal Shakespeare Company actress Dame Diana Rigg, whom I met once in London after her incredible performance in (her Tony Award-winning) Medea.

 Other great performances were by returning (from Casino Royale) alums Judi Dench as M and the great Italian actor Giancarlo Giannini as Mathis.
-Tim Pigott-Smith as the Foreign Secretary was confident and threatening.
-While he was in “V for Vendetta” and “Alexander”, he’s perhaps best known from the mini-series “The Jewel in the Crown”.
+Tim Pigott-Smith, as the Foreign Secretary, was confident and threatening.
+While he was in “V for Vendetta” and “Alexander,” he’s perhaps best known for the mini-series “The Jewel in the Crown”.

 Did I like the movie?
 It’s Bond!